PavelPZ/riverpod_navigator/README.md

 }
 ```

-The use in the widget code then looks like this
+In the screen code it is used as follows:

 ```dart
 ...